The Lifting Properties of A-Homotopy Theory: Background

 \end{df}

-This operation essentially shifts the first graph homomorphism $f$ to stabilize in the negative direction on the $i^{th}$-axis at zero and shifts the second graph homomorphism $g$ to stabilize in the positive direction on the $i^{th}$-axis at zero.
-For this reason, the face of $f$ in the negative direction on the $i^{th}$-axis must be the same as the face of $g$ in the positive direction on the $i^{th}$-axis.
+This operation essentially shifts the first graph homomorphism $f$ to stabilize in the direction $-1$ at zero and shifts the second graph homomorphism $g$ to stabilize in the direction $+1$ at zero.
+For this reason, $f$ must stabilize in the direction $-1$ to the same vertex that $g$ stabilizes to in the direction $+1$.
+The following result will be utilized throughout the rest of the paper.